kppavlov/eth-transactions-fetcher/README.md

     manager so that they do not leak in the git repository.
 There are also a couple of missing steps that will be required, like pushing the built image to a docker repository.
 Then, once it is there we can fetch it and create container whenever we need them.
 So it all depends on what we want to achieve.
-    In order to scale the limeapi we can use kubernetes cluster and define configuration which wiill scale in/out the number of pods based on the demand.
+    In order to scale the fetcherapi we can use kubernetes cluster and define configuration which wiill scale in/out the number of pods based on the demand.
 Kubernetes could also be user for loadbalancing between the pods.

 # Endpoints